Hayley96/CsvParser/README.md

 ## Introduction :wave: <a name="introduction"></a>
-An API app designed to parse a CSV file and return records based on a set of criteria.
+An API app designed to parse a CSV file and return records from different endpoints based on a pre-established set of criteria.

 ## :computer: Application Overview <a name="applicationOverview"></a>

+The application consists of the following main componenets:

+* CSV Parser
+* Data Query

 ### ⚒️ Technologies Used <a name="technologiesUsed"></a>